Ruth Gage-Colby: International activism

 At the end of the war, with Dorothy Detzer, Gage-Colby attended the charter conference of the United Nations in San Francisco on behalf of the Women's International League for Peace and Freedom.
 She remained devoted to the UN for the rest of her life, working over the years with UNICEF, as a press correspondent, and later as program director for the Speakers Research Committee.
 Gage-Colby was one of the founders of the United Nations Correspondents Association.

 During the 1960s, Gage-Colby emerged as a leader in movements for peace and human rights.
 She joined with Women Strike for Peace (WSP), participating in their first march in Washington on 1 November 1961 protesting nuclear weapons testing.
 A week later, she was their platform speaker at a rally of 5000 women at the United Nations.
 There, Gage-Colby stated her belief that: "We are one people.
 We are the human race.
 We all have the same ultimate goals."
 She subsequently became coordinator for the group.
 Gage-Colby spearheaded the development of WSP's international network of women.

 Gage-Colby worked with the Soviet Women's Committee to lobby for a Test Ban Treaty.
 She actively protested US involvement in Vietnam, joining anti-war advocacy group Another Mother for Peace and supporting the National Mobilization Committee to End the War in Vietnam.

 Gage-Colby also supported the feminist National Organization for Women, peace groups Promoting Enduring Peace, the National Peace Action Coalition, and the Japan Council Against Atomic and Hydrogen Bombs, the Arab American Women's Friendship Association, the National Conference for New Politics, and the American Humanist Association.
-During the 1970s, Gage-Colby was the US representative of the Women's International League for Peace and Freedom at the United Nations.
+During the 1970s, Gage-Colby was the U.S. representative of the Women's International League for Peace and Freedom at the United Nations.